Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 python demo.py -h
 ```

-The registration result can be obtained after 3 hours, and all the results will be stored in the `/Result` folder.
+The registration result can be obtained after 3.5 hours, and all the results will be stored in the `/Result` folder.

+Note: The original fmost mouse brain data is very large, so we provide a small brain data as a sample file for the demo.
+If you need the original data, you can contact us by email:qulei@ahu.edu.cn